Childhood Cancer Data Initiative (CCDI)

 - The NCI Board of Scientific Advisors has convened a Working Group to provide general guidance related to the development and implementation of the CCDI.
-The Working Group will hold its first meeting in early December.

 - In September, NCI lifted the publication embargo on osteosarcoma data from the TARGET study, allowing investigators to more efficiently publish broad results and to align with NCI’s commitment to data sharing in general.

 - NCI continues to pursue previously funded activities that contribute to the goals of the CCDI, including:

 - Create and maintain a resource catalog for reference to and reuse of data, biospecimens, and tools

 - Start a project to connect data repositories and registries that already hold NCI-funded pediatric, adolescent, and young adult cancer data

 - Develop a set of terminologies, data models of ontologies, and data elements that should be used to integrate across multiple datasets

 - Extend the utility of the Cancer Research Data Commons to support the data science infrastructure needed to support the CCDI, e.g., repositories for imaging and clinical trials

 - Implement an enhanced data sharing and publication policy beginning with NCI Cancer Moonshot programs that promote broad, timely, and open access to data and journal articles without paywall

 - Link state cancer registry data and other data resources across the United States